snori74/linuxupskillchallenge/1-Welcome.md

-# Day 1 - Welcome to the challange!
+# Welcome to the challange!

 ## Congratulatons on making the commitment